-Start Status (Shock Sensor Bypass Control) Output: (See alarm Feature 3-3 Programming)
+Start Status (Shock Sensor Bypass Control) Output:

-this wire is designed to by-pass shock sensor module.
+This wire is designed to bypass an external shock sensor module.
 This wire will supply an output at all times the remote start is operating plus an additional 3 seconds after the remote start unit turn off.